Limits of Large Language Models in Debating Humans: Methods

-In the prompt $\alpha$ denotes the diet that bot currently favors.
-The bot is aware that there are $\beta$ players sharing with this bot opinion on diets and there are $\gamma$ players who share the opinion of the participant with whom the bot is conversing.
-As the game progresses, the bot will attempt to keep track of which participants had what opinion last, adjusting $\beta$ and $\gamma$ accordingly.
+In the prompt, $m$ denotes the diet the agent currently favors.
+The agent is aware that there are $n$ players who share their opinion on diets, and there are $p$ players who share the views of the players with whom the agent is conversing.
+As the game progresses, the agent will attempt to keep track of which players had what opinion last, adjusting $n$ and $p$ accordingly.
+The variables $n$ and $p$ mimic a human's internal estimation of who is with or against their opinion in a game.
+Furthermore, like humans, agents are given agency in deciding who to share their estimations with during conversation.
+Subsequently, agents may collude with or block other players according to their knowledge of opinion distribution in-game, analogous to human memory in this context.

-Bots were allowed to either accept or ignore invitation to conversation, as well as send out their own invitation to other participants.
-In bot-human conversation, the bots were also programmed to generate messages with holding periods like those observed for human online speech.
-Bots were also programmed to break up responses from the LLM APIs into multiple sentences, with each sentence being sent separately with a short delay to emulate the time it would take a human to type.
-We note that during bot-only conversations, ancillary modifiers to text, like sentence splitting, are disabled (evident in the examples in SM Table S6).
+Agents were allowed to accept or reject an invitation to conversations and send their invitation to other players.
+Upon the start of a conversation, we found that early versions of the agents would out themselves as AI by being too verbose, formal, or naive.
+Therefore, we programmed the agents to open conversations with pre-written greetings and exchange diet opinions before presenting arguments.
+Agents have a time limit for a conversation.
+Thus, when this time limit expires, or the other player starts attempting to end the conversation, the agent sends meaningful farewell messages.
+In \textit{ah} conversation, the agents were also programmed to generate messages with withholding periods like those observed for human online speech.
+Additionally, agents were programmed to break up their responses into multiple sentences whenever grammatically possible, with each sentence being sent separately with a short delay to emulate the time it would take a human to type.
+We note that during \textit{aa} conversations, ancillary modifiers to text, like sentence splitting, are disabled (evident in the examples in SM Table S24).